-Receive briefing and follow-up on Houghton Community Council and Planning Commission direction from previous study sessions and discuss potential Zoning Code amendments to the FAR and lot coverage regulations for single-family residential development.
-Provide a recommendation to the Planning Commission.
+Receive briefing and follow-up on Planning Commission and Houghton Community Council direction from previous study sessions and discuss potential Zoning Code amendments to the FAR and lot coverage regulations for single-family residential development.
+Give staff direction on information or code refinements needed in advance of a public hearing scheduled for March 28, 2019.